 Note: We are willing to consider representing clients in patent litigation on a fixed or contingent fee basis in appropriate cases.

-Physics, chemistry, pharmacology, molecular biology and biochemistry, computer science, software and database design and information systems, missile guidance systems, and numerous types of engineering: civil, materials science, chemical, electrical, environmental, industrial, mechanical, automotive, and aeronautical.
+Physics, chemistry, pharmacology, molecular biology, biochemistry, genetics and immunology, computer science, software and database design and information systems, missile guidance systems, and numerous types of engineering: civil, materials science, chemical, biochemical, electrical, environmental, industrial, mechanical, automotive, aeronautical, and nuclear.